-The run-off flow from the active portion of the CCR unit collected during a 25-year, 24-hour storm is directed to the landfill sump by sloping the ash in that direction.
+The run-off flow from the active portion of the CCR unit collected during a 25-year, 24-hour storm is directed to the landfill leachate collection sumps by sloping the ash in that direction and via the leachate collection system.

 The National Oceanic and Atmospheric Administration (NOAA) Atlas shows that a 25-year, 24-hour rainfall event is approximately 3.5 inches.
-Based on this rainfall event, the size of the sump needs to be a minimum of 10,974 cubic yards to store the run-off captured from the 33.3 acres of captured area.
-The existing sump was constructed in 2015 with a capacity of approximately 11,098 cubic yards, and is therefore adequate.
+Based on this rainfall event, the size of the existing landfill sump needs to be a minimum of 10,974 cubic yards to store the run-off captured from the 33.3 acres of captured area.
+The existing landfill sump was constructed in 2015 with a capacity of approximately 11,098 cubic yards, and is therefore adequate.